QUICK SUMMARY:

 Anyone may look at your agency’s services and find ten similar businesses just a click away.
 Therefore, your agency should focus on fostering that client relationship and having a great rapport.
 Win your client's hearts by tackling their pain points.
 When you put in the extra effort, these clients are more likely to pay you on time because they won’t want to risk losing you as a partner in their growth.

 Be friendly with your customers, let them know they are valued, and show them they are not just another client.
-Most agencies focus too much on getting more clients than increasing retention.
+Most agencies focus too much on getting more clients than increasing client retention.
 Of course, it’s not about talking your way to getting paid but showing them the results of your work and making them appreciate your performances.

 Be proactive with client reporting and have open communication so it won’t be as challenging to chat about late payments (if it ever occurs).